Qoosim/Qoosim/README.md

 ## Hi, 👋 I'm Qoosim || Front-End-Developer

 Ever since I have come to understand the importance of technologies in the world we live in, I have begun to fill myself with the knowledge related to software development.
-I share and gain this knowledge every day in various projects I do.
+I share and gain this knowledge every day in various projects I build.
 I am always ready to help and contribute to my team.
 I am very passionate about front-end.
 I am available for hire and ready to relocate or work remotely.

 ### About me
 ````